dwmkerr/terraform-consul-cluster/article/article.md

 A few key things to note:

 1. I have omitted the `tag` properties in the scripts for brevity
-2. The 'image' for the launch configuration is looked up based on the region we've specified - we're using an image with Docker installed[^9]
+2. The 'image' for the launch configuration is looked up based on the region we've specified - we're a basic linux image[^9]
 3. We are using micro instances, which are free-tier eligible
 4. The auto-scaling group spans both availability zones.